The Brave Soul of Virginia Rose

 “I know she is,” her father whispered back.

-Virginia looked again at her daisies, lying dead in her hand.
-Death followed her, and somehow, she knew it would take everything in its path.
+Virginia pulled the flowers from her pocket and looked again at her daisies, dead in her hand.
+Death followed her, and somehow she knew it would take everything in its path.
+But she could stop it.
+She knew that now.
+She’d been right that she shouldn’t be here, but she’d been wrong about where here was.

-The dead world surrounded the church and they couldn’t even see it.
-How long until it was in the church?
+The dead world surrounded the church and her family couldn’t even see it.
+But she could, and it was time to face it.
+To face the truth.
 She wasn’t meant to be there, as much as she wanted to be.
-She had to face the truth.
+Death came for her.
+Just her.
+And it would all go away if she went with it.

 “I’m ok,” Virginia said.